KitwareMedical/habet/README.md

-# py_harmonize
+# HABET

-py_harmonize is an open-source image harmonization tool that streamlines the process of trying multiple different harmonization techniques and evaluating their performance.
+The HArmonization BEnchmarking Tool (HABET) streamlines the process of trying multiple different harmonization techniques and evaluating their performance.

  _:warning: This python module is in its early development stage.
 Its name, content, API, and behavior may change at any time.
 We mean it!_